NovatecConsulting/camunda-aws-s3-connector/README.md

 ```

 ## Runtime

+### Handling secrets
+Since your connector needs to run in a custom connector runtime, you cannot just add secrets in the cloud console since
+they will not be auto-magically transported into your connector runtime.
+You can provide them by:

+- adding them as environment variables (e.g. when you use the SpringBoot connector runtime)
+- adding them as an env file to your docker container

+NOTE: This behaviour will most likely be improved in the future

 ### How to generate content?
 The upload is done by resolving a local path to a `File`.
 Since a process variable is currently limited in size to approx.